ddamato/component-anatomy/README.md

 </component-anatomy>
 ```

 You can also hit the `Esc` key on your keyboard to exit out of edit mode.
 This will also copy the resulting HTML to your clipboard, assuming your browser supports `document.execCommand`.
-Otherwise, you've just need to view the resulting source code.
+Otherwise, you'll just need to view the resulting source code.
 ## Additional Features

 - The dots will scale down in size when the figure is hovered; reducing the visual obstruction they would cause at normal size.